 “I feel free and strong.
 If I were not a reader of books I could not feel this way.
 Whatever may happen to me, thank God that I can read, that I have truly touched the minds of other men.”

 International Literacy Day 2023 Theme

-The COVID-19 pandemic has disrupted the learning experience of youth, children, and adults at an unprecedented scale.
-It has additionally magnified the pre-present inequalities for meaningful learning opportunities.
-Even in times of global disaster, efforts were made for alternative learning methods like distance learning, online learning, and in-personal learning.
+In recent years, various developments have taken place in learning methods like distance learning, online learning, and in-personal learning.
 The pandemic, however, is a critical reminder of the significance of literacy.
 The theme this year is Transforming Literacy Learning Spaces.
 This is a theme in the wake of the 2020 COVID-19 pandemic that shut down schools and drastically shifted how many students across the globe accessed literacy education

 |Did you know: Adult literacy and education were absent in initial educational response plans, therefore many people with no or low literacy skills have had limited access to life-saving information.|

 This day is observed to draw people’s attention to literacy and to make them aware of their rights in order to promote social and human development.
 Literacy is vital for survival and prosperity in the same way that food is.
 It is an essential instrument for eradicating poverty, reducing child mortality, regulating population increase, achieving gender equality, and so on.
 Literacy, it is true, has the capacity to improve family status.
 As a result, this day is observed to urge individuals to continue their education and to recognise their responsibilities to their family, society, and nation.

 The timeline of International Literacy Day has been explained below: